AdobeDocs/experience-manager-htl.en/help/getting-started.md

 * **`js`** - Loads only the JavaScript files of the referenced client libraries.
 * **`all`** - Loads all the files of the referenced client libraries (both CSS and JavaScript).

 Each helper template expects a `categories` option for referencing the desired client libraries.
-That option can be either an array of string values, or a string containing a comma separated values list.
+That option can be either an array of string values, or a string containing a comma-separated values list.

 The following are two short examples.